-Whether you’re a dab hand at showing in-hand or considering doing it for the first time, the following expert advice from judges and producers will set you up for success.
+Whether you’re a dab hand at showing or considering doing it for the first time, the following expert advice on how to show a horse in-hand from judges and producers will set you up for success.

-Whether you’re showing a specific breed or a youngster, there are classes for all types of horses and ponies shown in-hand.
+Whether you’re showing a specific breed or a youngster, there are in-hand classes for all types of horses and ponies.

 “There’s probably a class for every breed or type if you look at schedules,” says Emma Edwards-Brady, a judge for the British Show Horse Association (BSHA), the British Show Pony Society (BSPS) and the British Skewbald and Piebald Association (BSPA).